The shy Edelweiss

 Blue sky on Jegihorn

 Then routes included: the walk/scramble to the Mischabel Hut for the Ulrichshorn (3925m); the traverse of the Weissmies (4023m) in perfect conditions; towards the Allalinhorn (4027m) by the Hohlaub glacier and back to Britannia Hut; another klettersteig on the Mittaghorn added to the fun.
+A later trip to Allalinhorn summit.

 In-between, some multi-pitch routes near SAAS Almagell; walked nature trails; cragged at the amazing Feechi gorge only 10 minutes walk from the campsite; and 2 who had bikes did cycle runs.
 Enjoyed by members, prospective members and friends alike.